 Though the company has struggled to maintain profitability (much like Amazon did in its early days), that’s about to change: analysts expect EPS to reach $7.68 this year, and then explode to $12.15 next year.

 MercadoLibre Stock vs. AMZN vs. BABA

 MELI is essentially a higher-risk, higher-reward version of Amazon or Alibaba.
-For the more adventurous investor, it’s worth adding to your portfolio once the share price comes down a bit more.
+For the more adventurous investor, it’s worth adding to your portfolio.

 Investment analyst and Chief Analyst of Cabot Wealth Daily, Chris Preston brings you all the latest from the investing world.
 Sign up to get updates and breaking news delivered FREE to your inbox.
 Get unlimited access to our library of complimentary investing reports.Sign up now!

-*This post has been updated from an original version.
+*This post has been updated from an original version, published in 2020.